magento/merchdocs/src/customers/account-dashboard-my-orders.md

 1. When the shopping cart appears with the items from the order, you can either continue shopping or proceed to checkout.

+## Recently Ordered Products

+The **Recent Orders** block is displayed in the sidebar and on the **My Account page** for customers who are logged in.
+The **Recently ordered** block appears after placing an order, it displays five products from the last purchase.

+The customer can re-add products to the cart by selecting the products and clicking **Add to Cart**.
+They can also view the last order by clicking **View all**, which redirects to the _My Account_ page and the **Recent Orders** block.

 ### Print order

 1. Click **Print Order**.